agassi000/SET-Price-Request/README.md

 1. Run the program
 2. Input your preferred SET (The Stock Exchange of Thailand) ticker symbols

-- i.e. Test case --> GULF, PTT, PTTEP, OR, BDMS, or any sercurities traded on the SET
+- i.e. Test cases --> GULF, PTT, PTTEP, OR, BDMS, or any sercurities traded on the SET

 3. The program will return a real-time trading stock price with an external link toward checking validity of the price.